rr999888tw/fileupload-videoplay/README.md

-file_upload + video playing
+file upload + video playing

-1. npm install
+1. sh setup.sh

-2. cd frontend

-3. npm install

-4. upload a mp4 file
+2. upload a mp4 file (one can use cat.mp4 in repo)

-5. type in the file name you just upladed and then you can play the video
+3. type in the file name you just upladed and then you can play the video